RESL 1500 Winter 2026. Thompson Rivers University.

 Co-Authored Literature Review – CMNS 2300 (Winter 2024)

 This review paper was written with a partner for this science communication course.
 The focus of the assignment was to properly evaluate, compare, and synthesize a variety of writings on a single topic.
+Both partners contributed equally.

 Co-Authored Literature Review – BIOL 4350 (Fall 2025)